Kevinolm10/FitSphere/README.md

 - I would also like to add more detail to the comments.
 - Optimization is important and is one thing i would have liked to do.
 The css file needs cleaning and optimizing as well as the javascript file and all images/videos.
 - I would like to add some more value to the user and trainer.
+- Big note on the error pages, which i had no time left to style properly.
+This is a key point to do.

 ---